LOADING ...

 Meanwhile, the Witch, for of her own,

-explained how the might lift the spell;
+how the Baker might lift the spell;

 You wish to